My Shopping Cart

 COVID CONSEQUENCES

-When Coronavirus hit the attractions and experience economy faced its biggest challenge in a century.
-Overnight borders were closed; the country went into lockdown and our industry had massive falls in revenue.
+When the Coronavirus hit, the attractions and experience economy faced its biggest challenge in a century.
+Overnight, borders were closed; the country went into lockdown, and our industry had massive falls in revenue.

 The pandemic has also left a lingering fear in many people's minds.